 - Finally, MSPs can have competitive advantages even without a network effect.
 You can often get economies of scale because these types of platforms often have significant upfront and ongoing fixed costs.
 You have to maintain the platform regardless of how many people use it.
 You can also get scale in marketing expenditures.

 Point 2: Two-sided networks often struggle at the beginning with pricing, features and a “chicken-and-egg” problem

 Additionally, each group wants different things.
-You need to figure out what services and features to offer.
+You need to figure out what services and features to offer to each side.
 For example, eBay is offering its sellers decreased transaction costs, easy payment services, and a greater likelihood of finding a buyer.
 Providing each of these services costs money.
-Figuring out the right equation in services, features and pricing for both sides can be very difficult.
+And if you give sellers everything they want, you will likely lose or alienate buyers.
+And vice versa.
+Figuring out the right equation in services, features and pricing for both sides simultaneously can be very difficult.

 This is one of the reasons why first movers in two-sided platforms are rarely the big winners.
 For example, Mastercard and Visa were actually late entrants into credit cards (a two sided network).
 The first mover was actually the Diners Club.
 American Express was third.
-MasterCard and Visa entered quite a bit later.
+MasterCard and Visa entered quite a bit later, when the equation for pricing and services was clearer.
 We will see this is a big factor in the home-sharing in China today.
-The equation for services and pricing still hasn’t been figured out.
+The equation for services and pricing in that still hasn’t been figured out.

 Finally, there is also a “chicken and egg” problem at the beginning.
 When Uber launched, it had to get drivers to initially sign-up.
 But to get them it needed to offer them lots of riders.
 But to get the first riders, it needed to offer them lots of drivers (and short-wait times).